Preparing an Expression of Interest (EOI)

 Language: Ensure that the EOI is written in a clear, concise, and logical format with key words in bold.
 The language of the EOI must be the same language as the published request for EOIs.
 When English is indicated as the language of submission, it can be valuable (but not required) to submit a translated version in the language of the country.

-Supporting Content and Materials: Confirm that you have included relevant information pertaining to your sector-specific expertise, country/region and Bank experience, key staff information (mini-bios vs. CVs), and information about local partners.
+Supporting Content and Materials: Confirm that you have included relevant information pertaining to your sector-specific expertise, country/region and IFI/UN experience, key staff information (mini bios vs. CVs), and information about local partners.
 Brochures can be attached but should not be an alternative to writing a responsive EOI.
 The executing agency will make its decision based upon the written information contained in the text of the EOI.

 Contact Information: Indicate the contact point within the firm for receiving subsequent correspondence and requests for proposals.

-Copies: Ensure that a sufficient number of copies are submitted as stated in the request for EOIs.
+Copies: Ensure that enough copies are submitted as stated in the request for EOIs.

-Submission Method and Delivery: Unless explicitly specified (i.e., 'electronic copy only'), submit a hardcopy and an electronic/e-mail copy as indicated in the EOI request.
+Submission method and delivery: Unless explicitly specified (i.e., 'electronic copy only'), submit a hardcopy and an electronic/e-mail copy as indicated in the EOI request.
 Ensure that your submission arrives on time.
-Send by registered courier or express mail and factor in potential time differences and delivery delays.
-Late EOIs will not be accepted.
+Send by registered courier or express mail and factor in potential time differences and delivery delays Firms are strongly encouraged to meet the EOI deadline, as late submissions will only be accepted on an exceptional basis.

 Follow-up: Contact the executing agency to confirm receipt of the EOI.